mnyrop/marii.info/_posts/2017-07-11-the-summer-of-puppets.md

 <br/><br/>
 ## Enter: Bunraku

 A few months ago, I was given access to a MySQL database with 27 tables of data on Bunraku, or Japanese Puppet Theater.
-The data consisted primarily of digitized images from the Barbara Curtis Adachi Bunraku Collection housed here ay Columbia University, but it also contained an awful lot of relational data on the Bunraku community as Barbara encountered it: as a rich network of performers, plays, productions, puppets, craftsmen, narrators, musicians, authors, theaters, instruments, old friends, and even older stories.
+The data consisted primarily of digitized images from the Barbara Curtis Adachi Bunraku Collection housed here ay Columbia University, but it also contained an lot of relational data on the Bunraku community as Barbara encountered it, which is to say as a rich network of performers, plays, productions, puppets, craftsmen, narrators, musicians, authors, theaters, instruments, old friends, and even older stories.
 Or, to be more specific, the complex interrelations of...

 - 123 __authors__,<br/>
 - 2,107 __characters__,<br/>